NARESHVB/productweb/README.md

 Validate the HTML code.

 ### Step 7:
-Publish the website in the given URL.
+Publish the website in the given URL.s

 ## Code:
 ```